-The Nebraska Department of Labor serves employers and job seekers across Nebraska through its "Career Centers" located across the state.
+The Nebraska Department of Labor serves employers and job seekers across Nebraska through its "One-Stop Career Centers" located across the state.
 Services for employers include employee recruitment and screening, posting job openings, tax credit information, and labor market and labor law information.
-Job seekers can find a full array of employment and training related services including on-site services provided by a network of mandatory Workforce Innovation and Opportunity Act partners.
-To access Nebraska Department of Labor's One-stop for Jobs, go to neworks.nebraska.gov.
+Job seekers can find a full array of employment and training related services including on-site services provided by a network of mandatory Workforce Investment Act partners.
+A One-Stop Career Center is located at Southeast Community College in Beatrice.